andrewmarkham/contentsecuritypolicy/README.md

 This module adds several security features to an Optimizely website.

  - User interface to manage the Content Secutiry Policy (CSP) policy for your site.
+ - Summary dashboard to monitor any ongoing CSP issues.
  - User interface to manage the Recommended Security headers and add to the response headers.

  This module fully supports